pubnub/kafka-bridge/readme.md

 # WANBus by PubNub
 > Bring NATS, Kafka, Redis and RabbitMQ to the real world.

-Give your Messages flexibility.
+Give your Queue super power.
 Secure Communication for field mobile and IoT devices with your Message Bus.
 Audit and access management protection.
-Encryption of data in motion.
+Encryption of data in motion 2048bit TLS.
 Add push notifications and streaming events to Mobile and Web clients based on a NATs subjects.
 Driver support for Kafka, Redis, RabbitMQ and more.